 What do these connections teach us about the meaning of the canonical letters and about Thomas?

 Did Paul, James, Peter, and John construct their letters using "The Gospel of Thomas?"
 This does appear to be the case, (See the Key Word Connection links above).
 Why would the apostles do this?
+I am suggesting that the apostles appear to be following a pattern provided to them by Jesus.

 Without being overly dramatic, I would like to make this next point as straightforward as possible.
-Perhaps the most simple explanation for these connections, and for the apparent apostolic reliance upon the Gospel of Thomas
+Perhaps the most simple explanation for these connections, and for the apparent apostolic reliance upon the Gospel of Thomas is that Thomas was The Original Gospel Of Christ.

 The Thomas prologue explains that Christ was the originator of this Gospel and that this gospel was merely written down or scribed by Thomas.
 Apostolic acceptance that Christ was the author of this gospel would explain the connections, and would explain why the apostles used this gospel so extensively?
 (See the Thomas prologue)